EU leaders to press Hungary on Ukraine funding deal – DW – 01/31/2024

 How will EU leaders convince Orban?

-While Orban has signaled some openness to striking a deal, he told Le Point that he wanted a yearly opportunity to veto funding entirely.
+While Orban has signaled some openness to striking a deal, he told Le Point that he wanted a regular opportunity to veto funding.
 "It has to be unanimous," he said.

+That's likely to be a red line for other EU member states.

-Asked about the reports, a senior EU official said Tuesday that this was merely a "background document" describing the Hungarian economy.
-"We have no plans whatsoever of putting pressure in one way or the other," they said.
+Asked about the reports, a senior EU official said this was merely a "background document" describing the Hungarian economy.
+"We have no plans whatsoever of putting pressure in one way or the other."

-Should EU leaders fail to convince Orban, they have designed a back-up plan: Banding together as the EU's 26 remaining members and offering support for Ukraine outside the bloc's official structures.
+Should EU leaders fail to convince Orban, they have designed a back-up plan: Banding together as 26 countries and offering support for Ukraine outside the bloc's official structures.

 "We have to get money to Kyiv to help the Ukrainians.
 I think this is absolutely clear to 26 leaders, and I have no doubt that whatever the outcome is tomorrow (...) that their main focus in any case will be to get that money to Ukraine in time," an EU diplomat said on the matter.